s0lucien/Deep-Contact/pybox2d/README.md

 constraints.
 Note that this number will often be different from the total number of contacts in the world, and might even be different from the total number of contacts in the world for which 'touching' is true.
+'velocityLambdaTwoNorms', 'velocityLambdaInfNorms' and 'positionLambdas' contains the convergence rate numbers, if 'convergenceRates' was set.